cybersader/awesome-cybersader/📁 01 - Logs, Journal/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 	- Add `www-data` for Owner and Owner Group
 	- This is necessary for the Nextcloud App to work
 	- ![](_attachments/Turning%20Old%20PC%20into%20NAS%20in%202024/IMG-20240328164651103.png)
+# Setting Up Nextcloud
-## Install Collabora and Nextcloud
+## Setup Collabora and Nextcloud
 - Apps > filter by name
 - Install Collabora
 	- ![](_attachments/Turning%20Old%20PC%20into%20NAS%20in%202024/IMG-20240326234002535.png)